 Encouraged by the extra teams over the last 2 years we are hoping the numbers will be sustained if not increased in 2020.
 Societies now also have the option of entering more than one team which is also helping to keep the numbers up.

 One issue has been the cost of green fees but with teams only having to pay once in the season (when they lose, or not at all if they reach the final) this can be contained especially if the host society adheres to the suggestions made in Rule 9 which is to speak to the host club secretary beforehand and try and get a reasonable deal especially as this is a foursomes event.

 Our recent governance review highlighted the fact that we should do more for players in the higher handicap ranges.
 This competition caters for people with handicaps between 6 and 18 so it certainly addresses that issue.

-The final will be played at Prestonfield on Sunday 15 September.
+The final will be played at Prestonfield Golf Club on Sunday 20th September 2020

 |2017||Royal Bank of Scotland|

 |2013||Buckstone Golf Club|